 Causes of Athlete’s Foot

-Athletes foot, Tinea pedis, is a skin or epidermis based fungus.
-Mold or yeast grows on the surface of the skin and eventually it makes its way into the living tissue if the environment is suitable.
-Athlete’s foot usually occurs in the spaces between the toes, but if not taken care of properly, tinea pedis can spread to the sides and bottom of the feet.
-The most common fungus that causes athlete’s foot is Trichophyton, a fungi that thrives in moist and warm areas of the body, such as the feet.
+Athletes foot, Tinea pedis, is a skin or epidermis-based fungus.
+Mold or yeast grows on the surface of the skin and eventually, it makes its way into the living tissue if the environment is suitable.
+Athletes’ foot usually occurs in the spaces between the toes, but if not taken care of properly, tinea pedis can spread to the sides and bottom of the feet.
+The most common fungus that causes athlete’s foot is Trichophyton, which thrives in moist and warm areas of the body, such as the feet.